 - In addition, you can use your favorite bourbon.
 I also made this dish with cognac and it turned out fantastic.

 - Technically, the bourbon cooks down, so you are only left with a nice flavor, but no alcohol.
-However, if you are avoiding alcohol altogether, you can replace it with apple juice.
+However, if you are avoiding alcohol altogether, you can replace it with apple juice, or apple cider.

 - Garnishing the dish with sesame seeds and green onions will add a pop of color and interesting texture.